Tdude/lus/README.md

 ## Future

 - Trying to use an open architecture so the public part can be code agnostic.
 Wordpress being a very popular platform, let's start here.
 This is getting to be a comprehensive plugin you can make a business with.
 However, there is so much more in terms of contacts within your country's education system to handle, to reach proper traction.
 I am hoping this can be a jump start for any company or school system who want to tackle (some) modern kids' challenges in learning how to read and comprehend text.

-  > If we "save" one in a million, there is still million$ to be saved!
+> If we "save" one in a million, there are still million$ to be saved!

 ## Reference

-Old implementation files are maintained in a private repo for documentation purposes and possible safety issues.
+Old working plugin implementation files are maintained in a private repo for documentation purposes and possible safety issues since I am not maintaining them.
+You should not play with possible Tb's of recordable sound files publicly.
 I figure the current repo should be mostly AI so not "my" code per sé.
+I'm merely the puzzle facilitator.

 ## Testing